ouertani/ouertanitee/README.md

 This is  a basic implementation of iteratee using jdk8.

-Due to non monadic java future support some features are not complete, but it's first version but will be sonner ( Enumeratee,Stream, Generics... )
+Due to non monadic java future support some features are not complete, but it's first version.
 #Usage

 - Implement an Iteratee